 The following are the main functions of a motor starter.

 - The need for the motor to change the direction of time.

 - Provide protection against motor overvoltage and Undervoltage.

 The motor starter consists of two main components which are used to protect and control the motor.

 Electrical Contactor: The main function of a contactor is to turn on/off the power supply in the motor by making or breaking contact terminals.

-Overload Protection Circuit: This can be identified by its name and what its function is.
+Overload Protection Circuit: This can be identified by its name and its function.
 It works to isolate the main current from experiencing even the slightest overheating of the motor.
-Due to which the stator and rotor of the motor are not damaged in any way.
+Due to this the stator and rotor of the motor are not damaged in any way.

 Why We Need a Starter with a Motor?